Are you one of the budding gardeners? Can’t wait to begin gardening at home?

 I would suggest you select a flower pot depending on the moisture a plant needs in its soil.

 The rule of thumb is that water will evaporate fast in a mud pot than any other material.
-Be wise and whatever material you chose should have proper water drainage at the bottom.
+Be wise and whatever material you choose should have proper water drainage at the bottom.

 Compost is like the added vitamin for your plants.
 It is important for the growth, good health, and flowering of your plant.

 A variety of composts are available in the nurseries.
-My suggestion is to go for an organic compost that is also available in different forms and brands.
+One of the most gardening tips I received was to go for an organic compost that is also available in different forms and brands.

 Keep a check on the amount of compost you put in summer because it produces heat.